Foaly/Foaly.github.io/_posts/2017-08-27-building-a-dj-booth.md

 Hello again!

-This summer in August of 2017 I had the opportunity to join the awesome crew of [Schöpferkraft][schöpferkraft] in helping them to set up their annual [festival][zehn].
+This summer in August of 2017 I had the opportunity to join an awesome crew in helping them to set up their annual festival near Kassel, Germany.
 Through a friend I came into the Tanzboden crew which is responsible for the festivals DJ booth and dance floor.
 Over the course of a week we build a beautiful and sturdy booth.
 I took lots of pictures and I want to share some of them here with you.